noah-nuebling/mac-mouse-fix/.github/ISSUE_TEMPLATE/bug_report.md

 **Context**

-- OS: <!-- Specify, which macOS version you are using here.
-(Optional) -->
+- OS: <!-- Specify, which macOS version you are using here. -->
-- Mouse: <!-- Specify, which brand and model of mouse your are using here: (Optional) -->
+- Mouse: <!-- Specify, which brand and model of mouse your are using here: -->
 - Other apps which might affect mouse behaviour: <!-- List other apps you have installed that might affect mouse behaviour.
-Having several such apps installed is a common source of issues.
-(Optional) -->
+Having several such apps installed is a common source of issues. -->

 **Additional Info**
 <!--
 Add any extra info that might help fix the issue here.
 E.g. console logs, crash reports, or screenshots.
-(Optional)
 -->

 <!--